eprover/eprover/README.md

-**NOTE**: The CASC ReadMe file is in `DOC/Readme`.
+**NOTE**: The CASC ReadMe file with information for the CADE ATP System Competition is in `DOC/Readme`.

-Short Installation Instructions for the impatient
+Short Installation Instructions for the Impatient
 =================================================

 This assumes that you have GNU tar, sh and gawk in your search path!